-- On the next screen, you can enter your application type as “CPI” and a Description.
+- On the next screen, you can enter your application type as “HCP” and a Description.

 - Save your entry and click Yes to distribute the new application type through your landscape.
 Click Back to return to the list of application types.